 Then allow the roast to heat up for about 2 to 4 hours.
 This is not the method for you if you are in a hurry.

-Reheating roast beef means that you are skating on the thin ice of overcooking it so care should be taken, even when a sous vide machine.
+Reheating roast beef means that you are risking overcooking it so care should be taken.
+The best way to do this is with a sous vide machine.
 This is a French term referring to a cooking method that encompasses vacuum sealing and allows cooking to the exact level of doneness.

 To use this method, heat water to the original cooking temperature.
-Place your roast beef inside a sealable bag.
+Pack your roast beef with a food vacuum sealer.
 Place your temperature probe inside the bag so that you know when it reaches the right temperature.
 Then connect the precision cooker to your pot filled with water.
 Attach the bag, to the side of the pot, preferably on the inside.
 Once it is fully warmed up, you can then sear the meat to give you the look that you want.

 The amount of time that it will take to reheat your meat will largely depend on how big it is and the surface area that needs to be reheated.
 As such the heating times may vary.
 The main point of this method is to use vacuum-sealed bags, and this also helps to keep it from overcooking.